FanbaseLabs/React-Aggregate-ERC20-Swap/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can use this ReactJS template, in conjunction with a plan at [https://www.plan.fanbase.io](https://www.plan.fanbase.io), //
-//to swap ERC20 tokens on 20+ EVM networks, from your own website.
+You can use this ReactJS template, in conjunction with a plan at [https://www.plan.fanbase.io](https://www.plan.fanbase.io), to swap ERC20 tokens on 20+ EVM networks, from your own website.

 With an enterprise plan at [https://www.plan.fanbase.io](https://www.plan.fanbase.io), you can limit swapping pairs to one specific token address, like for distributing only one token from your site.

-Look at the documentation here: [https://fanbase-io.gitbook.io/docs/reference/staking-widget-sdk](https://fanbase-io.gitbook.io/docs/reference/swap-widget-sdk/aggregate-swap-widget)
+View the documentation here: [https://fanbase-io.gitbook.io/docs/reference/staking-widget-sdk](https://fanbase-io.gitbook.io/docs/reference/swap-widget-sdk/aggregate-swap-widget).

-You will need to purchase a plan from here: [https://www.plan.fanbase.io](https://www.plan.fanbase.io).

 ## Available Scripts